 You should also consider “creating and scheduling touch points,” suggests Eventbrite’s Virtual Experiences Expert Vivian Chavez.
 For example, “You can kick the night off with a cocktail hour and chatting, and encourage everyone to mute their mics but keep their cameras on during dinner — that way you can have a peek into everyone’s festivities and feel together, without being glued to your screens,” Chavez explains.
 “Then, come together at the end of the night for a moment of gratitude and some toasts to send each other off on a high note.”

-Another idea is to incorporate the ever popular “photo booth” we see these days at parties.
-Only this photo booth, complete with fun face filters and digital costumes, will be virtual, providing COVID-19 safe fun and lots of laughs.
-Look into companies like Studio Z Photobooths or The Snapbar for ideas and options to get your photo booth up and running so you can capture the night and preserve your memories from “The Great Virtual Thanksgiving of 2020.”
+Another idea is to incorporate the ever-popular “photo booth” we see these days at parties.
+Only this photo booth, complete with fun face filters and digital costumes, will be virtual, providing COVID-19-safe fun and lots of laughs.
+Look into companies like Studio Z Photobooths or The Snapbar for ideas and options to get your photo booth up and running so you can capture the night and preserve your memories from “The Great Virtual Thanksgiving of 2021.”

 And finally, we know that in recent years, Thanksgiving has become, for many families, about shopping as much as it’s about turkey and being thankful.
 If that’s you, and you’re lamenting that you can’t hit the crowds this year with your mom and sister to grab the best Black Friday deals, remember that the stores are putting most of their best deals online due to the pandemic.
 So you, your mom, and your sister can all log in to Amazon and Best Buy and Urban Outfitters and Sephora and wherever else you planned on making big purchases, and click away while sharing all the awesome deals you’re finding as you stay safely at home, protecting you and your loved ones from COVID-19.

 See?
-The 2020 holidays don’t have to completely suck.
+Pandemic holidays don’t have to completely suck.
 You just need a little creativity, a good internet connection, and the willingness to adapt, and you might end up having your best Thanksgiving yet.